joekickass/ms-media-foundation-samples/README.md

 ## MFTs

-A few libraries need to be referenced when creating an MFT:
+A few libraries need to be referenced when creating an Effect MFT:

 * mf.lib
 * mfuuid.lib